fngoc/minishell/README.md

 # minishell

-With a partner, we wrote a simple shell shell.
+With a partner, we wrote a simple shell.